 - For the 3.5 Travel Power there’s a 12V 200 Amp Bosch, or 24V 110 amp Mahle alternator conversion available.

-The incredible limitless recharge property of Lithiums have to be controlled as max alternator current rating can’t reliably be achieved continuously.
+The incredible limitless recharge property of Lithiums have to be controlled as max alternator current rating can’t be achieved continuously.
 There has to be a way to control alternator loads and temperatures and an alternator controller becomes incredibly useful with many advantages over other methods which simply limit current alone.
 I keep both the Balmar MC-614 & Mastervolt Alpha Pro in stock for a supply and fit basis along with an uprated alternator as part of a package.
-You don’t need the expensive Balmar or Mastervolt alternator and when running a poly V setup I’d advice against them due to inability to run a freewheel-clutch alternator pulley – freewheeling pulley makes for far smoother power transfer and handles continuous high loads so much better than a solid alternator pulley.
-I can modify all alternators to work with the Mastervolt, Balmar and Wakespeed controllers.
+You don’t need the expensive Balmar or Mastervolt alternator and when running a poly V setup I’d advice against them due to inability to run a freewheel-clutch alternator pulley – a freewheeling pulley makes for far smoother power transfer and handles continuous high loads so much better than a solid pulley.
+I can modify all alternators to work with Mastervolt, Balmar (& Wakespeed) controllers.